liferay/liferay-central-test-2/modules/sdk/gradle-plugins-app-javadoc-builder/README.markdown

 Method | Description
 ------ | -----------
 `AppJavadocBuilderExtension onlyIf(Closure<Boolean> onlyIfClosure)` | Includes a subproject in the API documentation if the given closure returns `true`.
-The closure is evaluated at the end of the subproject configuration phase.
-The closure is passed a single parameter, the subproject.
+The closure is evaluated at the end of the subproject configuration phase and is passed a single parameter: the subproject.
 If the closure returns `false`, the subproject is not included in the API documentation.
 `AppJavadocBuilderExtension onlyIf(Spec<Project> onlyIfSpec)` | Includes a subproject in the API documentation if the given spec is satisfied.
 The spec is evaluated at the end of the subproject configuration phase.
 If the spec is not satisfied, the subproject is not included in the API documentation.

 ## Tasks